 Strategies Actions

+Waste Management Waste Management

+Reduce resource consumption and move towards more community acceptance for smaller ecological footprints, including optimising reuse and recycling of waste materials.
 Monitor and upgrade existing waste management facilities and practices.
 Promote appropriate waste management practices in Aboriginal Communities.
 Investigate potential opportunities for improved access to markets for recycled products.
+Investigate options for the Shire's waste collection practices to incorporate recycling.
 Classify waste management facilities in proximity to Onslow, Tom Price and Paraburdoo in the 'Public Purposes' reserve, having regard to the objectives for the reserve in the Model Provisions Planning and Development (Local Planning Schemes) Regulations 2015.
-Advocate for Aboriginal communities to have effective waste management programme to minimise pollution and risks to human health and water
+Advocate for Aboriginal communities to have effective waste management programme to minimise pollution and risks to human health and water sources.
+Progress approvals required for the construction of the Regional Class IV Waste Management Facility near Onslow as a regional waste management solution, particularly to meet the impending demand for oil and gas related decommissioning needs.
+Investigate future expansion of the Regional Class IV Onslow Waste facility site.

-sources.

 BUFFERS

 Strategies Actions

-Buffers Buffers
+Buffers 1.
 Ensure that appropriate buffers for strategic industry and essential infrastructure are identified to avoid land use conflict and/or unacceptable risk from encroachment by people and development.
-Recognise that the ANSIA Improvement Plan No. 1 includes industrial buffers that are required to preserve the integrity of the ANSIA.
-Include Special Control Areas in the local planning scheme to reflect the buffers required for the following: Onslow Waste Water Treatment Plant; Public Drinking Water Supply Areas - Priority 1, Priority 2 and Priority 3 proclaimed areas and wellhead protection zones, within the local government district; Onslow Waste Transfer Site, Tom Price Landfill and Paraburdoo Landfill; and High pressure gas pipeline licence areas.
+1. Recognise that the ANSIA Improvement Plan No. 1 includes industrial buffers that are required to preserve the integrity of the ANSIA.
+2. Investigate and include Special Control Areas, where necessary, in the local planning scheme to reflect the buffers required for the following: a.
+Onslow Wastewater Treatment Plant, Tom Price Wastewater Treatment Plant and Paraburdod Waste Water Treatment Plant; b.
+Public Drinking Water Supply Areas - Priority 1, Priority 2 and Priority 3 proclaimed areas and wellhead protection zones, within the local government district; c.
+Onslow Waste Transfer Site, Tom Price Landfill and Paraburdoo Landfill; and d.
+High pressure gas pipeline licence areas.
+3. Allow for compatible uses to be developed, where appropriate, within buffer areas.